getanteon/anteon-helm-charts/README.md

 helm upgrade --install --namespace ddosify ddosify ddosify/ddosify --values values-external_db.yaml --wait
 ```

 The recommended and tested version of PostgreSQL is `13.6` and InfluxDB is `2.6.1`.
 If you get any errors on different versions, please open an issue.
 We will try to fix it as soon as possible.
+And the external databases should be close to the Kubernetes cluster to avoid latency.

 ## Cleanup